(First posted 1/25/2014, now with a number of revisions and additions to make it even…uncooler, if that’s possible)

 Life was simpler in the early-mid sixties.
 It was easy to know what was cool and what wasn’t, unlike in today’s very fragmented world.
 Or maybe it’s still just as easy and I’m showing my age.
-But back then we all watched the same TV shows and movies, heard the same music, and just knew what was cool; and what was not.
+Back then we all watched the same TV shows and movies, heard the same music, and we just knew what was cool, and what wasn’t.
 And nothing backfired worse than the uncool trying to fake coolness, like AMC did with the 1965 Rambler Marlin.

-At the time, Ramblers were the height of un-coolness (or is it the depths?).
-They were driven by the spinster librarian who smelled like moth balls and the grumpy old skinflint who lived around the corner who wouldn’t open his door on Halloween (but we showed him!).
+At the time, Ramblers were the epitome of un-coolness.
+They were driven by the spinster librarian who smelled like moth balls and the grumpy old skinflint who lived around the corner and wouldn’t open his door on Halloween (but we showed him; eggs on his Rambler!).

-Or even worse, by your parents, because they were too cheap to buy a 421 Tri-Power ’63 Pontiac Bonneville Safari wagon with which to take you to the family yacht.
-Instead, you and were forced to ride in a crowded and hot Rambler wagon to a scummy pond.
+Or even worse, they were driven by your parents, because they were too cheap to buy a 421 Tri-Power ’63 Pontiac Bonneville Safari wagon with which to take you to the family yacht.
+No; instead, you were forced to ride in a crowded, hot Rambler wagon with sticky clear plastic seat covers to a scummy pond.
 We kids all knew the truth: Ramblers blow!
 And not just because their stupid sixes blew a distinctive nasal farting sound from their straw-sized exhaust pipes as they struggled to increase their speed.

 Coolness was obvious and self evident.
 Just like it was when it came to Kennedy and Nixon.
 You either had it or you didn’t.

 But if it’s really necessary, how about this: Could you imagine Steve McQueen behind the wheel of a Rambler Marlin?

 The 1963 Corvette Sting Ray had coolness in spades.
 And its fastback, the first on an American car in a long while, quickly became iconic, like the Beatles’ haircuts.
 Everybody else wanted one too.